CtrlK

 Distinctiveness Conflict Risk

 Highly distinctive with a clear niche: AWS serverless specifically.
-The combination of Lambda, API Gateway, DynamoDB, SAM/CDK, and cold start optimization creates a very specific domain that is unlikely to conflict with general coding skills or other cloud platform skills.
+The combination of Lambda, API Gateway, DynamoDB, SAM/CDK, and cold start optimization creates a very specific domain unlikely to conflict with general cloud or coding skills.

 3 / 3